ltcRandomwalk/NESA/README.md

 ```

 The table will be stored as `~/NESA/reproduced_results/dynamic/table3.csv`.
 In the following two cases, The original data instead of the reproduced data will be used to reproduce the table:
-1. The reproduced results for some benchmark do not exist.
+1. The reproduced results for some benchmarks do not exist.
 The script will print "WARNING: XXX file does not exist!
 Using original data."
 2. The result exists but is incomplete.
-This can occurs if Bingo is still running or terminates before detecting all true alarms on this benchmark.
+This can occur if Bingo is still running or terminates before detecting all true alarms on this benchmark.
 In this case, the script will print "WARNING: Bingo has not finished for <benchmark>!
-The result stat is not complete.
+The resulting stat is not complete.
 Using original data."

 If the above two messages are printed to `stdout`, **please check if this meets your expectations.**